Parmigiano Reggiano aging: which to choose?

 Some people call it the king of cheese: the truth is that in one name you find very different kinds of cheese with different uses.

-But how long is parmigiano reggiano is aged?
+But how long has Parmigiano Reggiano aged?

 Parmigiano Reggiano: young or old?